peidevs/OpenDataBookClub/_posts/2016-09-16-SEP-meetup.md

 ## Resources

-[Here](https://www.youtube.com/watch?v=IHlDdIKcpF8) is a general introduction on the plebiscite.
+We are non-partisan and neutral on the options.
+Our goal is to encourage dialogue and amplifly existing resources.
+To that end, [here is a general intro](https://www.youtube.com/watch?v=IHlDdIKcpF8) on the plebiscite.
 Videos describing the options are listed below:

 | Option / System | Also known as | Example locations |
 | ------------- | -------- | ---------- |